w3c/wai-curricula/content/content-author/images.md

 Optional ideas to assess knowledge:

-* Short Answer Questions &mdash; Ask students about the type of information that alternative text for informative images should contain.
-Assess how students explain the type of information that alternative text for informative images should contain.
+* Short Answer Questions &mdash; Ask students about the type of information that alternative text for informative images should convey.
+Assess how students explain the type of information that alternative text for informative images should convey.
 * Practical &mdash; Give students several informative images with adjacent text.
-Ask them to determine if the adjacent text provides enough information to understand the image and what type of alternative text they would include.
-Assess how students provide alternative text for informative images based on the information contained in the image and in its adjacent text.
+Ask them to determine if the adjacent text provides enough information to understand the image and to include alternative text when needed.
+Assess how students provide alternative text for informative images based on the information conveyed in the image and on its adjacent text.

 {% include excol.html type="end" %}